Evaluation of Model-Based PM$_{2.5}$ Estimates for Exposure Assessment During Wildfire Smoke Episodes in the Western U.S: Discussion

-In general, our comparison metrics show that the Reid estimates outperform the Di estimates when estimating PM$_{2.5}$ as measured by the smoke monitors, and this is true across levels of PM$_{2.5}$, seasons, and states.
-By contrast, the Di estimates perform slightly better than the Reid estimates compared to observations from the EPA monitors (on which both models were trained).
-The notable exception to this is that the Reid estimates yield substantially higher spatial and temporal correlation coefficients for high levels of PM$_{2.5}$ than the Di estimates using the EPA monitors.
-This discrepancy may indicate that the Di model is capturing a bit more localized variability from non-wildfire (i.e. urban / industrial) sources of PM$_{2.5}$, while not performing as well on the widespread wildfire smoke plumes.
+For context, when compared with observations from the EPA monitors (on which both models were trained), the Reid estimates capture more large-scale variability in western US PM$_{2.5}$ than the Di estimates.
+However, a few metrics suggest that the Di model is capturing a bit more localized variability, likely from non-wildfire (i.e. urban / industrial) sources of PM$_{2.5}$, while not performing as well on the large-scale variability, which is often influenced by wildfire smoke.

 We conclude that if researchers were to use one of these datasets for investigating wildfire smoke exposure and health impacts over the western US, the Reid estimates would be preferable to the Di estimates.
 However, both sets of estimates have their drawbacks.
 Any researchers interested in using estimates from these datasets (or similar datasets) must address the challenge of modeled data substantially underestimating peak PM$_{2.5}$ events.
 Without adjustment, it is likely that under-estimation of these high PM$_{2.5}$ concentrations would bias health effects towards the null \cite{wei_2022}.